ZobairQ/terraform-cheat-sheet/README.md

 # terraform-cheat-sheet
 this is cheat sheet for terraform.
-This is only for personal use
+This is only for personal use.